 For the asset manager to identify key operational constraints and/or requirements that will need to be addressed in the project.

-For the client to identify if the capability exists to navigate the range of potential delivery models and delivering the complexity of the project.
+For the client to identify if the capability exists to deliver the project.

 For the sponsor to identify if capability exists to keep the project viable and aligned to the strategic objectives of the organisation.